Emily (2022 film)

 Emily is a 2022 British biographical drama film written and directed by Frances O'Connor in her directorial debut.
 It is a part-fictional portrait of English writer Emily Brontë (played by Emma Mackey), concentrating on a fictional romantic relationship with the young curate William Weightman.
-Fionn Whitehead, Oliver Jackson-Cohen, Alexandra Dowling, Amelia Gething, Adrian Dunbar and Gemma Jones also appear in supporting roles.
+Fionn Whitehead, Oliver Jackson-Cohen, Alexandra Dowling, Amelia Gething, Adrian Dunbar and Gemma Jones appear in supporting roles.

 Emily premiered at the 2022 Toronto International Film Festival before being theatrically released in the United Kingdom by Warner Bros.
 Pictures on 14 October 2022.

 Plot

 As Emily Brontë is ill and near death, her older sister Charlotte asks her what inspired her to write her novel Wuthering Heights.

 Sometime in the past Charlotte, nearly graduated from school, returns home for a visit.
 Emily tries to talk to her about the fictional worlds she has been creating while Charlotte was at school, but Charlotte tries to dissuade her from these juvenile activities.

 At the same time William Weightman, a new curate, arrives.
 While her sisters and several other young women seem enamoured of the young man, Emily is dismissive of him.
-While visiting the Brontë home, Weightman partakes in a game the Brontës have invented where they take turns donning a mask and impersonating a character, with the other members guessing who the character is.
-When it is Emily's turn, she claims to be possessed by the ghost of their deceased mother; a strong wind bursts open the windows.
+While visiting the Brontë home, Weightman partakes in a childhood game of the Brontës in which they take turns donning a mask and impersonating a character, while other members guess who the character is.
+When it is Emily's turn, she claims to be possessed by the ghost of their deceased mother.
+Coincidentally, a strong wind bursts open the windows.
 Charlotte, Anne and Branwell become distressed, while Weightman is disturbed by the scene.
-The mask is buried in the ground.
+Emily buries the mask in the ground the next day.

 Emily goes with Charlotte to her school to learn to be a teacher, while her brother Branwell goes to study at the Royal Academy of Arts.
-Both Emily and Branwell return shortly after as failures, Branwell proclaiming he is now more interested in writing and Emily at a loss for what to do.
+Both Emily and Branwell return shortly after as failures, with Branwell proclaiming that he is now more interested in writing and Emily at a loss for what to do.